PROJECT ENQUIRY

 FAQS

-Can I add a second storey to my Victorian terrace or worker's cottage in Richmond?
+Can I extend a Victorian terrace in Richmond?

 At Lilac Constructions, we work with homeowners across Melbourne's most established suburbs, the places where people have invested in their community and want a home that reflects that.